2024-25 Edition

 Same as ECON 152A.

-Restriction: Economics Majors have first consideration for enrollment.
+Restriction: Anthropology Majors have first consideration for enrollment.
+Business Economics Majors have first consideration for enrollment.
+Economics Majors have first consideration for enrollment.
 Quantitative Economics Majors have first consideration for enrollment.
-Business Economics Majors have first consideration for enrollment.
-Anthropology Majors have first consideration for enrollment.

 ANTHRO 125B.
 Ecological Anthropology.
 4 Units.